Catalina Island Camps staff live with campers and guide them through the daily camp program.

 Have First-Aid and CPR certification upon arriving at camp.
 Waterfront staff should have previous Life-guarding experience or be very comfortable in the water.
 (Waterfront Lifeguard Training provided at camp).

-Desire and ability to work with children (6 year olds to 16 year olds) in an outdoor setting
+Possess the desire and ability to work with children (6-year-olds to 16-year-olds) in an outdoor setting

 Responsible to: Camp Director / Program Leads

 All staff must participate as a member of camp.
 This includes supervising, identifying and meeting the needs of campers while providing a high-quality experience for all campers in the daily operation of camp and to provide a safe camp experience.